opendp/deployments-registry-ui/pages/background/intro-to-dp.md

 [Zero-concentrated DP (zCDP)](https://arxiv.org/abs/1605.02065) has a single privacy parameter (ρ).
 A smaller value for ρ indicates better privacy.
-Typical values for ρ are quite different from typical values of ε, and they cannot be directly compared.
+Typical values for ρ are quite different from typical values of ϵ, and they cannot be directly compared.
 A zCDP guarantee can be "converted" into an approximate DP guarantee, which can allow for comparisons between parameters, but this conversion may be imprecise.
 The formal definition says that for all neighboring databases \\(D_1\\)